 Rainwater tanks have the potential to reduce the impact of urban flooding, especially if tanks have available capacity to take on some of the rainfall.
 It is helpful to ensure the tank is empty prior to a large rainfall event.
 Previous research has shown that many people neglect regular maintenance of rainwater tanks systems.

-“To ensure that rainwater tanks operate as designed it is important to check before the storm that gutters and downpipes are clear of leaf litter and other debris.”
+Research by CSIRO has also found that intense storms have the potential to fill rainwater tanks very quickly (e.g. 20 mm rainfall on 100 m2 roof can fill a 2,000 litre tank).
+Therefore, to ensure that rainwater tanks operate as designed it is important to check before the storm that gutters and downpipes are clear of leaf litter and other debris.